onflow/flow/docs/content/unity-sdk/guides/flow-control-quickstart.md

     yield break;
 }
 ```
+We'll reauthenticate with the wallet provider to tell it to use the new newly created account.
+Because we pass in an address this time, it
+won't display the select account pop-up.

 The first argument to `DeployContract` is the contract name.
 This must match the name in the contract
 data itself.
 The second argument is the Cadence code that defines the contract, and the third argument